-This section describes changes made to Orbix generation 3 Code Generation Toolkit products between Orbix 3.3 and Orbix 3.3 SP 8 that are relevant to Orbix 3.3 SP 9 Code Generation Toolkit.
+This section describes changes made to Orbix Generation 3 Code Generation Toolkit products between Orbix 3.3 and Orbix 3.3 SP 9 that are relevant to Orbix Code Generation Toolkit 3.3 SP 10.

-The javac compiler, since JDK 1.4.0, is more strict than previous versions and rejects import statements that import a type from the unnamed namespace.
-The code generated by default by the IDLJ compiler contains import statements without a namespace or a package name if your IDL contains any data definition in global scope, and the generated code results in errors while compiling with javac.
-Therefore, when you are using JDK 1.4, you need to supply "-jP <packagename>" to the IDLJ compiler.
+Since JDK 1.4.0, the javac compiler is more strict than previous versions and rejects import statements that import a type from the unnamed namespace.
+The default code generated by the IDLJ compiler contains import statements without a namespace or package name if your IDL contains any data definition in global scope, and the generated code results in errors while compiling with javac.
+Therefore, when using JDK 1.4, supply -jP <packagename> to the IDLJ compiler.
 By doing this, the generated code comes under the given package name and compiles without any problems.